We're a state-of-the-art facility ranked #1 in Epping for “resident experience”

 Families as partners in care

 We invite families to be active partners in daily life and decision‑making, reflecting the importance of family in Chinese culture.
-This approach aligns with the Australian Government’s Aged Care Diversity Framework, highlighting that early, ongoing and honest conversations lead to better outcomes.
+This approach aligns with the Australian Government’s Aged Care Diversity Framework, which highlights that early, ongoing, and honest conversations lead to better outcomes.

 We encourage families to: